Categories

 Why running is good for your health

-Your body responds to exercise in a number of ways.
-You may be asking why running is good for your health.
-Some of the benefits happen straight away, some in the short term and some in the long term.
-We will level with you – there will be some aches and pains but the benefits will hopefully well outweigh these and the scientific benefits of running are well documented.
+You are wondering is running is good for your health… Well the good news is that running is very good for health.
+Some of the health benefits happen straight away and some are long term benefits that will help you for years and years.
+We will be honest with you if you’re starting running as a beginner – there will be some aches and pains – but (and this is an important but!) the benefits should outweigh these and the scientific benefits of running are well documented.
 We even have a guide to help you start running from scratch.
-And here’s a tailored guide if you’re a woman wanting to start out.

-Why running is good for your health in the medium term?
+Why running is good for your heart health

-After a few weeks of progressive running you will start to see an improvement in your fitness levels.
+After only a few weeks of progressive running you will start to see an improvement in your fitness levels.
 You will notice you can breathe more easily and during the run you will feel more in control!
-Your legs will also recover more quickly between your runs and not be so achey.

 Why running is good for your health phyiscally